nmn/react-timeago/README.md

 ###### Anything Else? (optional)
 As of v2.0 you can pass in any props.
 Any props not used by React-TimeAgo will be passed down to the resulting component.
 This means that you can pass className, styles, id, title, aria-label, event handlers or anything else you want.

-If you pass in a custom component as the component prop, you can also pass props that you want passed down to your custom component.
-In such a case you can think of React-TimeAgo as a Higher-Order-Component.

 ## Why React-TimeAgo